ecomfe/light-dls/README.md

 ### `dls-shade(@color, @level)`

-To generate a specific level of shade of the given base color.
+To generate a specific shade level of the given base color.

 **Params**: